klonyyy/MCUViewer-docs/documentation/TraceViewer/TraceViewer.md

 1. `Core frequency` - frequency of the target core in kHz.
 2. `Trace prescaler` - controls the trace sampling rate.
 This setting directly affects data rate - the lower you go the more channels you can sample, however the debug probe SWO speed might be a limiting factor.
 Please make sure the calculated speed is within your SWD speed limits.
 3. `Trigger channel` - select the channel that will be used as a trigger signal.
-4. `Trigger level` - level of the trigger - when the signal goes above it the buffer will be collected and acquisition will be stopped automatically
+4. `Trigger level` - level of the trigger - when the signal goes above it the buffer will be collected and acquisition will be stopped automatically.
 5. `Should reset` - check if the target should be reset before starting the trace.

 ```{note}